Two new devices are changing the way we stay connected. The Galaxy Note 3 and its enhanced S Pen...

 Get closer to Sochi 2014 with unique insight from our team of top athletes.
-Visit our Facebook page and experience the Olympic and Paralympic Winter Games with the Samsung Galaxy Team members.
-Watch exclusive films on each athlete and also be in with a chance of winning some amazing prizes, including one-on-one training sessions with our Samsung Galaxy Team athletes.
+Experience the Olympic and Paralympic Winter Games with the Samsung Galaxy Team members.

 As the Official Smartphone Partner of the Sochi 2014 Olympic and Paralympic Winter Games, Samsung gave each Samsung Galaxy Team member their very own Galaxy Note 3.
 They’re capturing and sharing their experiences of the Games via the hashtag #SamsungGalaxyTeam with you.